ActianCorp/integration-platform-docs/docs/zeenea-add-input-output-types.md

 In the Catalog Design section, you have the possibility to create additional links in your metamodel with Custom Item Types, in order to complete your lineages with non-synchronized Items or to represent lineages at a logical level.

-To do this, click on the **Edit Item Type** button (pen icon) in front of the Data Process type to open the link editing mode.
+To do this, click the **Edit Item Type** button (pen icon) in front of the Data Process type to open the link editing mode.

   ![](/img/zeenea-edit-item-type.png)